Deborah Meier said in her book, The Power of Their Ideas, “Teaching is mostly listening, and learning is mostly telling.”

-This experience opened a door for me, for when I was twenty-three, I met a Cuban graduate student at Harvard, and despite our vast cultural differences, he became my husband.
-Angel joined the foreign service, and for fifteen years we lived in several different third-world countries.
-But the first two, Nicaragua and Ecuador, were the setting for what I’ve learned in this unit.
+This experience opened a door for me, for when I was twenty-three, I met a Cuban graduate student at Harvard University, and despite our vast cultural differences, he became my husband.
+Angel joined the Foreign Service, and for fifteen years we lived in several different third-world countries.
+But the first two, Nicaragua and Ecuador, were the area from which many of my students migrated.

 I never actually had this conversation with Jeffrey, of course, but I do understand him better now.
-Before I took this course I was always a little baffled and disappointed with my students’ disinterest in me and my background.
+I was always a little baffled and disappointed with my students’ disinterest in me and my background.
 Now, in retrospect, I think they’re being polite.
 There’s much they could say to me, that their parents and grandparents have told them, that I might not want to hear.
-For all of my Hispanic students come from poor backgrounds, and after reading Rigoberta’s story, and excerpts from Harvest of Empire, I understand where they’re coming from.
+For all of these students come from poor backgrounds, and after reading Rigoberta Menchu’s story, and excerpts from Harvest of Empire, I understand where they’re coming from.
 “To comprehend this new Latino wave, we must have a rudimentary sense of what the immigrants left behind.
 Simply put, the vast majority of Central Americans today live in perpetual misery alongside tiny elites that enjoy unparalleled prosperity.
 The average cat in our country eats more beef than the average Central American.”
-“Central America’s victims perished mostly at the hands of their own soldiers…and invariably from weapons `made in the U.S.A., since in each country our government provided massive military aid to the side doing most of the killing.”
+“Central America’s victims perished mostly at the hands of their own soldiers…and invariably from weapons `made in the U.S.A.,’ since in each country our government provided massive military aid to the side doing most of the killing.”
 There you are.
-Now that I’ve understood and accepted .the gulf between me and my Hispanic students, how does this affect me in the classroom?
+Once I understood and accepted the gulf between me and my Hispanic students, how did this affect me in the classroom?

-I teach to what they know as much as possible.
-I have many educational materials that tell their story and from their point of view.
+I taught to what they knew as much as possible.
+I had many educational materials that told their story and from their point of view.
 Joel Medrano, an El Salvadorian student of mine, walked from his country to the United States with a few companeros and lived to tell the tale.
-I just finished reading Grab Hands and Run in his class, and what classroom activity could personally validate him more?
-This book echoes Calixto’s tale in his Odyssey to the North.
-Felipe, the narrator of Grab Hands and Run and newly arrived in the United States, is getting to know his American hosts.
+I read Grab Hands and Run in his class, and what classroom activity could have personally validated him more?
+That book echoes Calixto’s tale in his Odyssey to the North.
+Felipe, the narrator of Grab Hands and Run and newly arrived in the United States, was getting to know his American hosts.
 “It seems that although the U.S. government does bad things in El Salvador and supplies the weapons with which we are killed, many North Americans have good hearts.”
-This, one hopes, is the conclusion many Ladino immigrants arrive at.
-One day in my classroom community, my advanced students and I might have a lively discussion about U.S. foreign policy and the “ugly American.”
-Another time we might do a role play about Sandanista policy dilemmas.
-The Network of Educators’ Committees on Central America has published a curriculum on Nicaragua called “Inside the Volcano,” which has all kinds of classroom activities that the students can have fun with, and more to the point, relate to.
+That, one hopes, is the conclusion many Ladino immigrants arrive at.
+One day in my classroom community, my advanced students and I might have had a lively discussion about U.S. foreign policy and the “ugly American.”
+Another time we might have done a role play about Sandinista policy dilemmas.
+The Network of Educators’ Committees on Central America published a curriculum on Nicaragua called “Inside the Volcano,” which had all kinds of classroom activities that the students had fun with, and more to the point, related to.

-Back in my beginning class, I have a group of Bolivian girls who speak Quechua around me as well as Spanish.
-It’s not that they don’t want me to understand what they’re saying (though maybe they don’t!).
-I think they’re just reaffirming their culture and their uniqueness because Quechua, after all, is not widely known in the U.S. It’s almost like a secret language (echoes of Rigoberta?).
-They always love it when I read them The Legend of El Dorado by Beatriz Vidal.
-They can certainly relate to the Indian history surrounding the legend.
-Speaking of legends, I love to teach my unit on Central American legends around Halloween: El Cipitio, La Siguanaba, La Chintintora, El Duende.
-The kids get a kick out of my familiarity with things only their grandparents used to tell them late into the night.
-Even though I’m not one of them, I think they like it that I bring these stories into their classroom community.
+Back in my beginning class, I had a group of Bolivian girls who spoke Quechua around me as well as Spanish.
+It’s not that they didn’t want me to understand what they were saying (though maybe they didn’t!).
+I think they were just reaffirming their culture and their uniqueness because Quechua, after all, is not widely known in the U.S. It’s almost like a secret language (echoes of Rigoberta?).
+They always loved it when I read them The Legend of El Dorado by Beatriz Vidal.
+They could certainly relate to the Indian history surrounding the legend.
+Speaking of legends, I loved to teach my unit on Central American legends around Halloween: El Cipitio, La Siguanaba, La Chintintora, El Duende.
+The kids got a kick out of my familiarity with things only their grandparents used to tell them late into the night.
+Even though I was not one of them, I think they liked it that I brought these stories into their classroom community.

-Of the three units we are studying, the Hispanic unit is the one I am most familiar with, both from extensive personal experience, and also with respect to the materials I incorporate into the classroom curricula.
-And yet, I’m still very much an outsider, just as I was when I married into a strongly male-dominated culture.
+Of the three units we studied, the Hispanic unit was the one I was most familiar with, both from extensive personal experience, and also with respect to the materials I incorporated into the classroom curricula.
+And yet, I was still very much an outsider, just as I was when I married into a strongly male-dominated culture.
 It was that cultural trait that doomed my marriage, because I wasn’t willing to be told what to do.
-I can’t shake being an outsider and carrying the burden of white privilege, whether I’m teaching Blacks, Ladinos, or Asians.
-And yet it’s that very separateness that might give me the objective edge as their teacher and as their friend.
-Together we can read about and discuss aspects of their history, their suffering, and above all their endurance.
-For it is that very endurance that I celebrate often in my classroom, how I admire them for what they have had to overcome and the discrimination they are still overcoming as they assimilate into this culture.
-I celebrate my ESL students, so that someday they may celebrate themselves.
+I couldn’t shake being an outsider and carrying the burden of white privilege, whether I was teaching Blacks, Ladinos, or Asians.
+And yet it’s that very separateness that might have given me the objective edge as their teacher and as their friend.
+Together we read about and discussed aspects of their history, their suffering, and above all their endurance.
+For it is that very endurance that I celebrated often in my classroom, how I admired them for what they had to overcome and the discrimination they are still overcoming as they assimilate into American culture.
+I celebrated my students, so that someday they might celebrate themselves.

 Shirley was a pretty, soft-spoken girl in this class.
 She rarely smiled and I sensed that she was unhappy.
 But I left her alone.
 I had twenty-three other students to attend to.
 It was two weeks before I asked her if she had a problem she wanted to talk about, and she broke down in tears.
 I was relieved that she was so able to open up.
 She said that she was treated very badly at home.
 Shirley lived with a much older sister and her children, and this sister resented her living there.
 I asked her if there was any physical abuse and she said no; they just made her feel like she wasn’t welcome.
 Shirley said she was so miserable she wanted to die.
 I told Shirley I should tell the counselor about this, but she begged me not to say anything because she was afraid it would make things worse.
 This is where I made a huge error in judgment.
 Partly because I lacked experience with child abuse and partly because I had promised Shirley I wouldn’t tell, I naively hoped that the problem would correct itself.